 As part of the contractual agreement between the insurer and you, the insurer may request for your permission to showcase your profile on their customer-facing interfaces e.g .websites, mobile applications so that their policyholders may locate you.
 This will require your explicit permission as part of the contracting process.

 Yes.
-Health Connective is working to simplify the interactions between doctors, hospitals and insurers.
-This will include working with Clinic Management System (CMS) providers to enable all admission and claims related processes to be completed within the CMS instead of having to perform duplicate entries on other systems.
-These features will be rolled out progressively.
+Health Connective is continuously looking for opportunities to simplify the interactions between doctors, hospitals and insurers.
+We are currently working with Clinic Management System (CMS) providers to enable all admission and claims related processes to be completed within the CMS instead of having to perform duplicate entries on other systems.
+These features will be rolled out progressively when they are ready.

 We welcome all interested technology partners in the ecosystem to join the initiative – write to us at email@example.com.

 The CMS connection to Health Connective will be provided as an optional add-on feature in your CMS.
 Your CMS provider will advise you on the relevant cost.